This post may contain affiliate links.

 Creating content for blogs or websites is more of a science than an art.
 Each blog post needs to have a series of elements, correctly executed to maximise your chances of ranking high on Google.
-If you don’t rank high on Google, you just won’t get search traffic.
+If you don’t rank high on Google, you just won’t get search traffic and your blogging efforts won’t make you money.

 However, even if you’re creating content for Pinterest, Facebook or e-mail, you should always give your blog post the best chance of ranking in Google by hitting some SEO goals.
 To do this, include the items below.